Cleaning supplies and equipment

 To disinfect something means to clean it to destroy germs.
 Disinfectants are the cleaning solutions that are used to disinfect.
 Disinfecting supplies and equipment help prevent the spread of germs.

 Follow your workplace policies on how to clean supplies and equipment.

 Disinfecting Supplies and Equipment

 Start by wearing the right personal protective equipment (PPE).
 Your workplace has a policy or guidelines on what to wear in different situations.
 This includes gloves and, when needed, a gown, shoe covers, and a mask.
 Always wash your hands before putting on gloves and after taking them off.

 Catheters or tubes that go into blood vessels are either:

-- Used only one time and then thrown away, OR
+- Used only 1 time and then thrown away

 - Sterilized so they can be used again